 To enable the "STL" 3d model support plugin, first make sure you have a recentish Blender installed and available on your execution path.
 This feature has been tested with Blender 2.63.
 It may work on some earlier versions, but that is not guaranteed (and is surely not to work prior to Blender 2.5X).

-Add mediagoblin.media_types.stl to the media_types list in your mediagoblin_local.ini and restart MediaGoblin.
+Add [[mediagoblin.media_types.stl]] under the [plugins] section in your mediagoblin_local.ini and restart MediaGoblin.